ERnsTL/flowd/doc/adr/adr-029-type_system_registry_and_validation_model.md

 - inline schema identifiers
 - registry-based schema entries

-- external schema resources
+External schema resources are currently NOT part of the core model due to complexity, e.g. requiring caching, failure semantics, versioning etc.

 ### Schema Resolution (Normative)

-schema_ref resolution MUST follow a deterministic and portable strategy:
+schema_ref resolution MUST follow a deterministic and portable strategy and is strictly ordered:

 1. If schema_ref matches a registry entry → resolve from TypeRegistry
 2. Else if schema_ref is an inline identifier → resolve within graph scope
+3. If multiple schema candidates are resolvable for the same `schema_ref`, validation MUST fail with `E_SCHEMA_AMBIGUOUS`.
-3. External schema resolution (e.g. network/URI) is NOT part of the core model
+4. External schema resolution (e.g. network/URI) is currently NOT part of the core model due to complexity concerns.

 All implementations MUST resolve schema_ref identically for the same graph definition.
 No implementation-specific resolution strategies are allowed.

----
+Ambiguity within the same level results in E_SCHEMA_AMBIGUOUS.

+* Inline schema identifier format (canonical):
+  `inline/<name>@<major>`
+* Grammar:
+  name  := [a-z][a-z0-9_\-]{0,63}
+  major := [1-9][0-9]*
+  InlineSchemaId := "inline/" name "@" major

+Implementations MAY accept legacy inline identifiers in minimal profile, but MUST normalize to canonical `InlineSchemaId` before validation.

 ## 4. Validator Algorithm (Normative)